Pre-Training with Whole Word Masking for Chinese BERT

-Along with the strategy, they also provide pre-trained English models (BERT-large-wwm) for the community, which is beneficial for the researcher to design more powerful models based on them.

-Before \citet{devlin-etal-2019-bert} releasing BERT with whole word masking, \citet{sun2019ernie} had proposed Enhanced Representation through kNowledge IntEgration (ERNIE) with a similar spirit and trained on not only Wikipedia data but also community QA, Baike (similar to Wikipedia), etc.\footnote{Tsinghua university has also released a model called ERNIE \citep{zhang2019ernie} but was not trained on Chinese.
-In this paper, ERNIE refers to the model by \citet{sun2019ernie}.} It was tested on various NLP tasks and showed consistent improvements over BERT.

-In this technical report, we adapt the whole word masking strategy in Chinese BERT to verify its effectiveness.
-The model was pre-trained on the latest Wikipedia dump in Chinese (both Simplified and Traditional Chinese proportions are kept).
-Note that, we did not exploit additional data in our model, and aim to provide a more general base for developing NLP systems in Simplified and Traditional Chinese.
-Extensive experiments are conducted on various Chinese NLP datasets, ranging from sentence-level to document-level, which include machine reading comprehension, sentiment classification, sentence pair matching, natural language inference, document classification, etc. The results show that the proposed model brings another gain over BERT and ERNIE in most of the tasks, and we provide several useful tips for using these pre-trained models, which may be helpful in the future research.

-The contributions of this technical report are listed as follows. \begin{itemize} \item We adapt the whole word masking in Chinese BERT and release the pre-trained models for the community. \item Extensive experiments are carried out to better demonstrate the effectiveness of BERT, ERNIE, and BERT-wwm. \item Several useful tips are provided on using these pre-trained models on Chinese text. \end{itemize}
+As the whole word masking only affects the masking strategy of the pre-training process, it would not bring additional burdens on downstream tasks.
+Moreover, as training pre-trained language models are computationally expensive, they also release all the pre-trained models as well as the source codes, which significantly stimulates the community to have great interests in the research of pre-trained language models.